RJain12/choformer/README.md

 ## <h2 id="training">Data Curation and Training Implementation</a> </h2>
 ### CHOFormer
 We accessed a dataset of 97,000 CHO gene sequences from the NCBI database, focusing exclusively on protein-coding genes.
 These sequences are then filtered to retain those between 300 and 8000 base pairs, resulting in a refined dataset of 86,632 sequences.
 To reduce redundancy, `cd-hit-est` is employed to cluster the sequences based on an 8-word window and 90% nucleotide similarity, producing 47,713 sequences.
 The nucleotide sequences are then translated into their corresponding amino acid sequences, and any unnatural amino acids are removed to ensure biological relevance.

-The `ESM-2-150M` model is used to extract protein embeddings, which capture essential features of the amino acid sequences.
 The dataset is then split into training, validation, and test sets in an 80-10-10 ratio.

-The core of CHOFormer’s process involves a Transformer decoder that takes the protein embeddings from ESM-2 as input.
-The model, with a 128-dimensional space, 2 layers, and 4 attention heads, decodes the embeddings to generate optimized DNA sequences.
-The output is mapped to the DNA codon vocabulary, ensuring that the codons are correctly translated into their corresponding nucleotide sequences.
+CHOFormer is built on the Transformer architecture, utilizing multiple decoder layers to map `ESM-2-150M` protein sequence embeddings to optimized codon sequences.
+To bridge the gap between amino acids and codon usage, we engineered a custom 3-mer tokenizer specifically for DNA sequences to accurately represent all codons.

+To generate optimized codons, we project the ESM-2 embeddings into a higher-dimensional space before passing them through two decoder layers with four attention heads.
+Then, decoder logits are mapped to a probability distribution over our custom tokenizer's vocabulary to select optimized codons.
+With this approach, we generate DNA sequences with significantly improved protein yield and translational efficiency.

 ### CHOExp (CHO Expression Predictor)
 CHOExp begins by accessing a dataset of 26,795 genes with corresponding RNA expression values.
 Genes with zero expression are removed, and the top 66% of genes that fall within three standard deviations are retained, resulting in a refined set of 13,253 genes.
 This dataset is split into training, validation, and test sets.